 THIS Is What 2 Weeks Away from the Kids Looks Like:

-Until I found myself 10,000 miles away from doctor’s appointments, new school shoes and fights over who yelled “UNO” first.
+That was until I found myself 10,000 miles away from doctor’s appointments, new school shoes, and fights over UNO winners.

-As the oceans faded into clouds and I found myself closer to childhood memories and further from child rearing, there was no denying the freedom felt, shedding responsibilities one continent at a time.
+As the oceans faded into clouds, I found myself closer to childhood memories and further from child-rearing.
+There was no denying the freedom felt, shedding responsibilities one continent at a time.

-On the one hand, flying home alone to Australia, having not visited for six years, seemed absurd.
-The anxiety increased as the occasion neared.
+On the one hand, flying home alone to Australia for the first time in six years seemed absurd.

 What am I doing this for?